Leo III the Isaurian: Iconoclastic policies

 A mosaic cross in the apse of the Hagia Sophia, Thessaloniki.
 This mosaic is exemplary of the 8th-century iconoclast style, in which prominence to the symbol of the cross was given rather than to icons.

 Leo's most striking legislative reforms dealt with religious matters, especially iconoclasm ("icon-breaking," therefore an iconoclast is an "icon-breaker").
 After an apparently successful attempt to enforce the baptism of all Jews and Montanists in the empire (722), he issued a series of edicts against the veneration of images (726–729).

-A revolt broke out in Greece under the leadership of Agallianos Kontoskeles, mainly on religious grounds, with a certain Kosmas being declared rival emperor.
+A revolt broke out in Greece under the leadership of Agallianos Kontoskeles, with a certain Kosmas being declared rival emperor.
+Treadgold views this revolt as at least exploiting iconophile sentiment, though most modern authors are sceptical of linking this event with the iconomachy..
 The imperial fleet quashed the uprising in 727 by way of Greek fire.
 In 730, Patriarch Germanus opted to resign rather than subscribe to iconoclasm; Leo replaced him with Anastasius, who willingly sided with the Emperor on the question of icons.
 Patriarch John V of Jerusalem along with John of Damascus fiercely opposed imperial iconoclasm, issuing a pamphlet entitled Adversus Constantinum Caballinum.
 A later polemical version of the pamphlet attributes to Leo the saying, "I am emperor and priest."

-In the Italian Peninsula, the defiant attitude of Popes Gregory II and later Gregory III on behalf of image-veneration led to a fierce quarrel with the Emperor, with the Liber Pontificalis stating that Gregory II "took up arms against the emperor as if against an enemy."
+In the Italian Peninsula, the defiant attitude of Popes Gregory II and later Gregory III on behalf of image-veneration led to a fierce quarrel with the Emperor, with the Liber Pontificalis stating that Gregory II "took up arms against the emperor as if against an enemy."The exact role of iconoclasm in this conflict is disputed, with some historians noting that the Liber Pontificalis records the outbreak of a tax revolt before the arrival of any imperial decree on images.
 In Rome, the population was more sympathetic to iconodulia, killing a pro-imperial duke and blinding another, while in Naples, iconoclasm was broadly well-received.
 A conflict between pro- and anti-imperial factions in the Exarchate of Ravenna led to the death of Exarch Paul.
-The struggle was accompanied by an armed outbreak in the Exarchate in 727, which Leo endeavoured to subdue by means of a large fleet.
+The struggle was accompanied by an armed outbreak in the Exarchate in 727, which Leo endeavored to subdue by means of a large fleet.
 The new Exarch, Eutychius, disembarked in Naples but could not enter Rome and assert his authority.
 This led to an unexpected alliance between Liutprand and Eutychius against Gregory, who, however, managed to convince the King, appealing to his piety, to return north and the Exarch to put down a revolt in Etruria led by the usurper Tiberius Petasius.
 In response to the promulgation of stronger iconoclastic decrees in 730, Gregory II and Gregory III summoned councils in Rome to anathematize and excommunicate the iconoclasts (730, 732).
 Leo retaliated by making the aforementioned transferals in Southern Italy and Illyricum from the papal diocese to that of the Patriarch of Constantinople.